 Participation in a National Network

-- Hub covers their own travel expenses for each of these workshops (estimate travel expenses of $2,000 for two people from your organization to attend each workshop)
+- Hub covers their own travel expenses for each of these workshops (estimate travel expenses for two people from your organization to attend each workshop (~$2000 for transit and lodging))

 - Monthly virtual meetings with the entire cohort